How to Get a Stamp Duty Land Tax Refund?

 Understanding Stamp Duty Land Tax (SDLT)

 Stamp Duty Land Tax (SDLT), also known as land transaction tax, is a tax applied to real estate transactions in England and Northern Ireland.
 It is charged to the buyer when a property or land purchase is made.
-It is the responsibility of the buyer to pay this tax, as the seller is not obligated to do so.
+It is the responsibility of the buyer to pay this tax, including any paid stamp duty, as the seller is not obligated to do so.

 SDLT rates vary depending on whether the property is residential or non-residential, and the purchase price of the property.